Use this guide to enable the SecureAuth IdP Transformation Engine, which sends customized user information within SAML and WS-Federation assertions.

 SecureAuth IdP Configuration Steps

-1. In the Post Authentication section of the Post Authentication tab, select a SAML option from the Authenticated User Redirect dropdown
+1. In the Post Authentication section of the Post Authentication tab, select a SAML option or WS-Federation Assertion from the Authenticated User Redirect dropdown

 User ID Mapping

 4. Add customization to the provided code, utilizing the SecureAuth IdP Profile Property values

 The information saved here is not saved in the web.config file

 Access the saved information (for realm duplication / movement purposes) at D:\SecureAuth\SecureAuth<realm>\PostAuthData\usersprofiledata.xslt